OmniLayer/spec/README.md

 Further:

 * Exodus outputs are ignored in decoding
-* Any input not meeting the requirement for type (pay-to-pubkeyhash) will trigger the invalidation of the transaction
+* Any input not meeting the requirement for type (pay-to-pubkey-hash or pay-to-script-hash) will trigger the invalidation of the transaction
-* Only pay-to-pubkey-hash outputs will be considered for the reference address
+* Only pay-to-pubkey-hash and pay-to-script-hash outputs will be considered for the reference address
+* pay-to-script-hash output addresses will be the opaque script-hash address and not assume any decomposition into addresses which may be used in the redemption of such outputs

 NOTE: The sequence number for a given address is defined as a 1 -byte integer stored as the first byte of each 'packet'.
 Sequence numbers are continuous with 0 following 255 (256=0, 255+1=0).